 The integration of the house in the village

-Unlike the houses found in the linear style villages of neighbouring Lorraine, those of the Alsatian villages are always independent from each other.
-They never share a common wall and each house serves as a unique entity while still integrating itself harmoniously with the whole village.
+Unlike the houses found in the linear-style villages of neighbouring Lorraine, those of the Alsatian villages are always independent of each other.
+They never share a common wall; each house serves as a unique entity while still harmonising itself with the whole village.
 The façade facing the street is the narrowest.
-In the Sundgau, a small garden separates the house from the street and the entrance door is located on the longest side of the house.
+In the Sundgau, a small garden separates the house from the road and the entrance door is located on the longest side of the house.

 The winemaker’s house

-Because of the presence of narrow streets and a scarcity of land, the winemaker’s house features particular characteristics.
+Because of narrow streets and a scarcity of land, the winemaker’s house features particular characteristics.
 Its wine cellar, built from cut stone and half-underground, occupies the central position.
-The living areas, found on the upper floors, are made from exposed timber frames which are often richly decorated.
+The living areas on the upper floors are made from exposed timber frames, often richly decorated.
 The ceiling of the cellar, without a vault, is often supported by a central pillar.
 This allows for better heating of the cellar in winter, as a constant temperature and the absence of frost are essential for good wine production.

-The Renaissance houses owned by well-off tenants in the 16th and 17th centuries often included a corbelling structure which is a piece of masonry jutting out of a wall to carry any super incumbent weight, creating extra room for the upper floors.
+The Renaissance houses owned by well-off tenants in the 16th and 17th centuries often included a corbelling structure, a piece of masonry jutting out of a wall to carry any superincumbent weight, creating extra room for the upper floors.

-The sumptuousness of the façade decoration is displayed by a Renaissance style sculpted décor: shop signs, light panels and window frames, corner pillars and bow-windows in wood or stone that are placed in the centre of the gable or at the angle of the house.
-The decoration themes include foliage, human or mythological representations, and typical wine-related artifacts.
+A Renaissance style displays the sumptuousness of the façade decoration sculpted décor: shop signs, light panels and window frames, corner pillars and bow windows in wood or stone that are placed in the centre of the gable or at the angle of the house.
+The decoration themes include foliage, human or mythological representations, and typical wine-related artefacts.
 This decoration serves as a display of the winemaker’s wealth and loudly proclaims his material comfort.

 The wood in the building process